BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 void some_function(int input) {
 	if (input < 0) throw std::logic_error{ "Input to some_function cannot be"
-	"negative" }; // This can be used to return;
+	"negative" }; // Exceptions can be initialized return;
 }